ga-wdi-lessons/es6/readme.md

 Many plugins, frameworks and modules still use ES5, as browser support for the new version of the language is still limited [ahem... ie.](http://caniuse.com/#search=es6)

-Later today and tomorrow, we'll be working with a framework called React, and many React tutorials (and our lesson plans) have adopted the new syntax and features of ES6.
+Later today and next week, we'll be working with a framework called React, and many React tutorials (and our lesson plans) have adopted the new syntax and features of ES6.
 Today is all about exploring those features and getting comfortable with the new syntax.